Nansei Islands subtropical evergreen forests

 The Nansei Islands subtropical evergreen forests is a terrestrial ecoregion of the Ryukyu Islands, also known as the Nansei Islands, in Japan.
 The Nansei Islands are an island arc that stretches southwest from Kyushu towards Taiwan.
-The larger islands are mostly high islands and the smaller ones mostly coral.
+The larger islands are mostly volcanic islands and the smaller ones mostly coral.
 The largest is Okinawa Island.
 The highest point is Mount Miyanoura on Yakushima Island at 1,936 metres (6,352 ft).

 The ecoregion is the northernmost in the Indomalayan realm, and shares many plants with subtropical and tropical Asia.

 Climate

 The Nansei Islands have a humid climate, which ranges from subtropical in the north to tropical in the south.
 The warm Kuroshio Current runs offshore, and sustains coral reefs and the northernmost mangroves in the western Pacific.

 Flora

 The natural vegetation of the islands is subtropical broadleaf evergreen forest.
 The dominant trees are Castanopsis sieboldii, Quercus miyagii, Persea thunbergii, and Schima wallichii ssp. liukiuensis.
 In the mountain forests of Yakushima Island, conifers including Cryptomeria japonica, Chamaecyparis obtusa, Tsuga sieboldii, and Abies firma, are mixed with the broadleaf evergreen trees above 1200 meters elevation.

 Coastal and swamp plant communities include plants characteristic of the tropical Pacific, including Ipomoea pes-caprae, Spinifex littoreus, Thespesia populnea, Terminalia catappa, and Macaranga tanarius.
 Mangrove species include Bruguiera gymnorhiza, Heritiera littoralis, Rhizophora stylosa, Avicennia marina, Sonneratia alba, and Nypa fruticans.

 Satakentia liukiuensis, the only species in the genus Satakentia, is a palm tree that is endemic to Ishigaki Island and Iriomote Island in the Yaeyama Islands.